TyronSmiteApril/TSA-ebikerentals/README.md

 Players can rent a bike by interacting with designated rental points.
 Lock and unlock bikes using the targeting system (with emotes for immersive interaction).
 Return bikes at any bike rack or let them automatically return to their original spawn point after inactivity.
-Costs are automatically deducted from the player's bank account.
+Costs are deducted directly from the player's bank account at the time of return.
+If the player cannot pay, the system will notify them.
+Bikes are now guaranteed to spawn on the ground, even after server restarts.

 ## 🔧 Customization
 Notification System